tastyminerals/nn_search2/README.md

 ![9](http://i.imgur.com/2fGB8mY.png)

 I think you got the picture.
-As you've noticed, not all found `NNP` are named entities, most of those words are just plain nouns which were incorrectly tagged.
+As you've noticed, not all found results are correct.
 Unfortunately NLTK's tagger makes mistakes even though it has a fairly good accuracy (no perfect taggers exist).
 Also, be patient, the bigger your text and the shorter your search query the more time it will be required to display the results.

 ### How it works?